 There are now just 99 days to go until the opening of the London 2012 Festival on June 21st.

-The festival is the showpiece of the Cultural Olympiad – a series of cultural events and art projects being held to celebrate the Olympics – and is set to provide a wealth of extra entertainment for those staying in top hotels in London for the Games this summer.
+The festival is the showpiece of the Cultural Olympiad – a series of cultural events and art projects being held to celebrate the Olympics – and is set to provide a wealth of extra entertainment for those staying in hotels in marylebone london for the Games this summer.

 A full brochure detailing all the events taking place as part of the festival will not be made public until the end of April.